gini/gini-capture-sdk-ios/Documentation/source/Import PDFs and images guide.md

 * `pdf_and_images`
 * `none` (In case you want to disable _File import_ funcionality, including UI related.
 This is the _default_ value).

-Also if you want to add some custom validations for the imported `GiniVisionDocument`, you can specify them in the `GiniConfiguration` closure, `customDocumentValidations`.
+Also if you want to add some custom validations for the imported `GiniCaptureDocument`, you can specify them in the `GiniConfiguration` closure, `customDocumentValidations`.
 Here is an example:

 ```swift
 giniConfiguration.customDocumentValidations = { document in